pepegar/scala-course/docs/mdoc/basics1.md

 ```

 This doesn't mean that if we don't specify a type the declaration
-remains untyped, just that we let the compiler guess it.
+remains untyped, just that we let the compiler guesses it.

-# Functions
+# Higher order functions

 Functions being first class citizens means that they can be used as
 any other value in your program.
 They have types, they can be